hacdias/fintracts/RESEARCH.md

 One of the most known blockchains is Ethereum, which is a public blockchain.
 By being public, it can be inspected and used by anyone.
 At its core, there are smart contracts.
 A smart contract is a program, usually written using a high-level language such as Solidity[^solidity], and then compiled into bytecode to be executed by the blockchain.
 Due to its immutable nature, a smart contract should work as expected.
 Any bugs or errors will be permanent once a smart contract is deployed.

 Over the last years, there have been many attacks to specific, well-known, smart contracts.
 For instance, in June 2016, the DAO smart contract suffered an attack that led to $60 million of ether to be stolen[^dao-attack]; in August 2021, the Poly network lost $600 million[^poly-attack]; among others.
 The impact of bugs like this in big economies can lead to massive losses and market disruptions.
-Then, it is important that we can deploy contracts where we have a certain degree of certainty that they are **(1)** bug free; and **(2)** do not pose a large financial risk to network as a whole.
+Thus, it is important that we can deploy contracts where we have a certain degree of certainty that they are **(1)** bug free; and **(2)** do not pose a large financial risk to network as a whole.

 ## 3. State of The Art

 ### 3.1.
 Common Vulnerabilities

 According to current research[^10.1007/978-3-030-78621-2_14][^dasp], the most common smart contract vulnerabilities are: integer underflow and overflow, reentrancy, access control and call stack depth vulnerabilities.
-There are others, such as denial of services, bad randomness, time manipulation, among others, but I will not be going into detail in those.
+There are others, such as denial of services, bad randomness, time manipulation, but I will not be going into detail in those.

 **Integer Underflow and Overflow**, also known as arithmetic bug, happens when the underflow or overflow of an integer variable is not taken into account and leads to unwanted behavior.
 When writing a contract, one must ensure that integers stay within the limits provided by the language and correctly handle the cases where a certain operation would cause underflow or overflow.